rigdenlab/ample/docs/server.rst

 Servers
 =======

-There are currently two server implementations of AMPLE.

-One is available through CCP4 on-line:
+Currently an online websever to run AMPLE is available through CCP4 online:

 .. raw:: html